 - Hike the Sardona World Heritage Trail.

-- Discover the hidden treasures of the Sardona GeoGuides.
+- Also, discover the hidden treasures of the Sardona GeoGuides.

-- Find out more at the Visitor centres.
+- Finally, find out more at the Visitor centres.

 6. Experience the Prehistoric Pile Dwellings around the Alps